Sandesh-Jangir/Advanced-CPP-DSA-Notes/README.md

 # Advanced-CPP-DSA-Notes

-This repository contains some of the advanced DSA topics with the approaches required therefore.
+A C++ based repository that contains some of the advanced DSA topics with the approaches required therefore.

 <hr>